 4.2.1.1 Day-Ahead Market

-Each Market Participant must offer sufficient Resources to the Day-Ahead Market to cover their load plus Operating Reserve obligation, to the extent the Resources are available (e.g. not on forced outage, planned outage or Reserve Shutdown).
+Each Market Participant must offer sufficient Resources to the Day-Ahead Market to cover their load plus Operating Reserve obligation,.
+Only Resources submitted with a Commitment Status of Market or Self may be used to satisfy this requirement.

 (1) A Market Participant’s load for purposes of this section shall be equal to that Market Participant’s expected daily peak Resident Load.